Tips for a successful Microsoft Teams app submission

 - Bots.
 A response to a user command must occur within two seconds.
 If longer processing is required, your app must display a typing indicator.

 - Compose extensions.
 A response to a user command must occur within five seconds.

 Make sure your app displays a loading indicator or some form of warning when your app is taking longer than expected to respond.

-✅ Tab content should not have excessive chrome or layered navigation
+✅ Tab content must not have excessive chrome or layered navigation

-- Tabs should provide focused content and avoid needless UI elements.
-In general, this usually refers to unnecessary nested/layered navigation, an extraneous or irrelevant UI next to the content, or any links that take the user to unrelated content.
-For example, below is a tab view that omits navigation menus and only showcases the main content:
+- Tabs must provide focused content and avoid needless UI elements.
+This usually refers to unnecessary nested or layered navigation, an extraneous or irrelevant UI next to the content, or any links that take the user to unrelated content.
+For example, the following tab view omits navigation menus and only showcases the main content:

-- Tabs should be light in nature and not include complex navigation .
+- Tabs must be light in nature and not include complex navigation.